-Turkey to expand its fight against money laundering and financing of terrorism
+Turkey is determined to expand its fight against money laundering and financing of terrorism.

 ANKARA - Turkey is determined to expand its fight against money laundering and financing of terrorism.